 American Masters – Terrence McNally: Every Act of Life (Tuesday, June 8 at 9 p.m.) is a documentary that lifts the curtain on the life, career and inspirations of the complicated and brilliant Emmy- and four-time Tony Award-winning writer Terrance McNally.
 Learn more about the playwright and what his admirers have to say about him in this THIRTEEN blog on the playwright.

 Roll out the red carpet for the encore of Finding Your Roots: Fashion’s Roots on Tuesday, June 8 at 8 p.m.
 Henry Louis Gates, Jr. steps into the world of fashion and meets three icons of style — RuPaul Charles, Diane Von Furstenberg and Narciso Rodriguez — introducing ancestors who were just as audacious as they are.

-Journalist Ann Curry reunites people whose lives were changed by the early gay rights movement in a special Coming Out (Tuesday, June 11, 8 p.m.) episode of We’ll Meet Again.
+Journalist Ann Curry reunites people whose lives were changed by the early gay rights movement in a special Coming Out (Monday, June 14, 10 p.m.) episode of We’ll Meet Again.
 Tom wants to find the childhood friend who urged him to come out, while Paul seeks a fellow student who inspired him to stand up for his beliefs.
 See all episodes of We’ll Meet Again on demand with the member benefit THIRTEEN Passport.

-Fighting the Government and Job Discrimination
+Fighting Government Job Discrimination